 The Institute of Christian Spirituality is a non-degree program offered only during the summer, for graduate or undergraduate credit, with space-available options for auditing.
 The same tuition applies to all options.
 The program combines academic course work in different areas of spirituality and a variety of workshops, liturgies, and special activities aimed at building a community of spiritual growth and sharing among participants.
+The Institute is offered during the first two weeks of June on campus in Mobile and during the last two weeks of June in Atlanta at Ignatius Retreat House.

 Course offerings are one-credit hour each.
-Students taking courses for graduate credit (500 level) must have official transcripts of the undergraduate degree sent to the Office of Graduate Programs.
+Students taking courses for graduate credit (500 level) must have official transcripts of the undergraduate degree sent to the Office of Graduate and Continuing Studies.
 Undergraduate credit (400 level) requires documentation of high school diploma or previous college work.
 For transient credit (to be applied to another institution), the appropriate forms must be supplied from the other institution.